teaching-FEEC/dgm-2026.1/projects/EMGAN/README.md

 ### Datasets and Evolution

-> List the datasets used in the project.
-> For each dataset, include a mini-table in the model below and then provide details on how it was analyzed/used, as in the example below.

 | Dataset | Web Address | Subjects | Total Duration | Sample Length | EMG Sampling Rate | Audio Sampling Rate | # Electrodes | Modalities | Availability | Extra Info |
 |--------|-------------|----------|----------------|---------------|-------------------|---------------------|--------------|------------|--------------|------------|